The purpose of this page is just to serve as todo or scratch pad for the development project and to list and share some ideas.

-The objective of supplying these low-level functions as a seperate module/toolbox are to
+The objective of supplying these low-level functions as a separate module/toolbox are to

-The low-level functions for source estimation/reconstruction are contained in the forward and inverse toolboxes, which are released together with FieldTrip.
-If you are interested in using them seperately from the FieldTrip main functions, you can also download them separately here.
+The low-level functions for source estimation/reconstruction are contained in the development:forward and development:inverse toolboxes, which are released together with FieldTrip.
+If you are interested in using them separately from the FieldTrip main functions, you can also download them separately here.
 For reference: in the past the forward and inverse modules were combined in a single “forwinv” toolbox.

 Please note that if you are an end-user interested in analyzing experimental EEG/MEG data, you will probably want to use the high-level FieldTrip functions.
 The functions such as ft_preprocessing, ft_timelockanalysis and ft_sourceanalysis provide a user-friendly interface that take care of all relevant analysis steps and the data bookkeeping.

-The forward module is complemented by an inverse module that contains the implementation of various high-quality inverse source estimation algorithms, such as dipole fitting, beamforming and linear estimation using the minimum-norm approach.
+The forward module is complemented by an development:inverse module that contains the implementation of various high-quality inverse source estimation algorithms, such as dipole fitting, beamforming and linear estimation using the minimum-norm approach.